 How are visitors being screened?

 PioneerCare is following the procedure recommended by the Minnesota Department of Health (MDH) and Centers for Disease Control (CDC).
-To open and view a graphic of the process, go here: Screening_Persons_Entering_Community_3-17-2020.

 Is PioneerCare still admitting patients or residents?

 Yes.
 It’s important to continue to adhere to our mission, especially during this time.
 We will admit any individuals we would normally admit.
-We are screening everyone entering the care center, including newly admitted patients or residents.
+We screen everyone entering the care center, including newly admitted patients or residents.
 Following guidelines from CMS, we’re dedicating rooms exclusively for those coming or returning from the hospital.
 This can serve as a step-down place where they remain for 14 days with no symptoms.
 During the pandemic, PioneerCare may at times put a short-term temporary hold on new admissions.

 If I can’t visit my loved one, how can we keep in contact?

 We’re deeply aware of the potential effects of social isolation and we’re working on creative solutions.
 Sensitive to varied abilities and personal preferences, what works for one person may not be the best solution for all.
-Currently, we recommend calling your loved one regularly, using our Email A Resident option, or contacting us for Virtual Visit options via Skype or other online tools.
+Currently, we recommend calling your loved one regularly, using our Email A Resident option, or contacting us for Virtual Visit options via Skype, FaceTime, or other online tools.